jeffrafter/notifykit/README.md

 You can just use your company name here or leave it blank.

+There is a default email setup in `notification.rb` that uses `ENV['EMAIL_FROM']`.
+You can change this value or add the environment variable.

 ## Message templates

 Notifykit offers basic support for message templates.
 To install them: